PotatoBlood/LevelPCto100/README.md

+# PROSummerEvent
+Completes full Magma Quest Line, get clothes and hat reward and will farm rare pokemon.
+Catch shinies, pokemon not caught yet and from catchList.
+Does not collect and turn in points (yet).
+# VulcanToVermillion
+This allows you to move from anywhere on Vulcan Island to Vermilion City
 # LevelPCto100
 Levels your whole PC to the maxPokeLevel, Catch uncaught pokemon, shinies and the catchList, farm at different places, randomized with a timer.
 Uses leftovers, teamsorting, automatic movelearner and pathfinding.
 Automatically buys TM's and learns HMs and TMs to unusable pokemon
 # take100frompc